 As I mentioned earlier, El Rodadero is a much more upmarket side of town and has a better beach to prove it.
 Just a five-minute taxi journey from Santa Marta centre and you’ll find yourself in this swankier neighbourhood.
 The beach here is clean and well-maintained, but again, don’t expect a tropical paradise.
 For that, you need to go a little further…

-Just 30 minutes from Santa Marta, this fishing village turned backpacker hub turned shabby crime-ridden ghetto used to have one of the best beaches in the area, Playa Grande.
+Just 30 minutes from Santa Marta, this fishing village turned backpacker hub turned shabby crime-ridden ghetto used to have one of the best beaches in Colombia, Playa Grande.
 Now many reports say the beach is overcrowded, littered and not worth the journey.
 Avoid!

 Parque Tayrona Beaches: